ekougs/svn_to_git/README.md

 --repair-branches : To use if first commit pointer of some of the branches points to nothing.
 This option automatically links branches to previous commit in time on master.

+--allowed-branches : Provide a file path where are stored branches you want to keep in your git repo.
+Format is simple, one branch name per line

 Run "mvn clean package" to build the jar with dependencies which you can run.

 It MUST be run with Java 7+ JVM.